JESTER-7/holbertonschool-printf/README.md

 ```
 ## **Requirements**
 * Allowed editors: vi, vim, emacs
-* All your files will be compiled on Ubuntu 20.04 LTS using gcc
+* All the files will be compiled on Ubuntu 20.04 LTS using gcc
-* Your code should use the Betty style.
+* The code should use the Betty style.
-* You are not allowed to use global variables
+* I am not allowed to use global variables
 * No more than 5 functions per file (the reason of the 2 slach files)

 ## **Exemples**